-Here’s how Nick Heudecker, Research Vice President at Gartner, describes all the buzz around DataOps when it was first listed as an innovation trigger in a 2018 hype cycle for data management:
+Here’s how Nick Heudecker, Research Vice President at Gartner, described all the buzz around DataOps when it was first listed as an innovation trigger in a 2018 hype cycle for data management:

 "DataOps is a new practice without any standards or frameworks.
 Currently, a growing number of technology providers have started using the term when talking about their offerings and we are also seeing data and analytics teams asking about the concept.
 The hype is present and DataOps will quickly move up on the Hype Cycle."

 Let's unpack the concept for you.
 Here we try to answer frequently asked questions about DataOps such as:

 - What are the principles of DataOps?

 - How does it benefit your organization?

 DataOps brings together people, processes, and technology to enable agile, automated, and secure management of data.

 Many believe DataOps is a tool that you buy to fix your data problems magically.
 Or that DataOps is just DevOps for data pipelines.
 This, in turn, leads to another misconception—DataOps is the sole responsibility of your data engineers (short answer: it’s the responsibility of the entire organization and not just a chosen few).
 So let’s debunk these myths (and others that you might have) by inspecting a few definitions of DataOps.

 "DataOps is a collaborative data management practice, really focused on improving communication, integration, and automation of data flow between managers and consumers of data within an organization."

 DataOps is the ability to enable solutions, develop data products, and activate data for business value across all technology tiers, from infrastructure to experience.